sirikata/sirikata-cluster/README.md

 specified than EC2, where we can enforce a particular layout.
 To create a cluster:

-    ./sirikata-cluster.py adhoc create my-adhoc-cluster ewencp /home/ewencp/sirikata /home/ewencp host1.example.com host2.example.com '{ "dns_name" : "host3.example.com", "user" : "bob" }'
+    ./sirikata-cluster.py adhoc create my-adhoc-cluster ewencp /home/ewencp/sirikata /home/ewencp /disk/scratch host1.example.com host2.example.com '{ "dns_name" : "host3.example.com", "user" : "bob" }'

-The arguments are the cluster name, the default user, a directory to sync the Sirikata binaries to, and a default work directory where it's safe to save data and temporary files to.
+The arguments are the cluster name, the default user, a directory to sync the Sirikata binaries to, a default work directory where it's safe to save data and temporary files to, and a path that can be used as scratch space but which *won't* be automatically cleaned up like /tmp.
 The rest of the arguments are node specifications.
 The first couple use the default settings and only need the hostname.
 In the future we'll be able to refer to them just by 'host1' and 'host2'.
 The third node needs special setting so